 Our fiscal year begins on January 1 and ends on December 31.
-Reyes Tacandong & Co. ("RT&Co.") has audited our financial statements for the years ended December 31, 2021, 2020 and 2019 in accordance with the Philippine Standards on Auditing.
+Reyes Tacandong & Co. ("RT&Co.") has audited our financial statements for the years ended December 31, 2022, 2021 and 2020 in accordance with the Philippine Standards on Auditing.

-Wilson P.Teo is the current audit partner and has served our Company from 2015 to 2021.
+Wilson P.Teo has been the audit partner and served our Company from 2016 to 2021 while Cedric M. Caterio took over the role in 2022.
 We have not had any material disagreements on accounting and financial disclosures with our current external auditor for the same periods or any subsequent interim period.
 RT&Co. has neither shareholdings in our Company nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities of our Company.
 RT&Co. will not receive any direct or indirect interest in our Company or our securities (including options, warrants or rights thereto) pursuant to or in connection with the Offer.
 The foregoing is in accordance with the Code of Ethics for Professional Accountants in the Philippines set by the Board of Accountancy and approved by the Professional Regulation Commission.